skrapkam/samchang/src/projects/ladder/design-leadership/index.md

 In 2024, I collaborated with our product and visual design teams to define our team values—core beliefs and principles that guide our activities.
 This effort stemmed from the need to answer two key questions: **What does it mean to be a product or visual designer at Ladder?** and **What truly matters to us, and where do we want to excel?**

 Establishing team values helps my team understand who they are and provides a shared framework to guide their work in meaningful ways.
-It’s a foundation for creating impactful designs that align with their identity and aspirations.
+It's a foundation for creating impactful designs that align with their identity and aspirations.

 ![Michelle holding up values](../images/img_michelle.png "Michelle holding up a sticky note with our Product Design values.")